xu1998hz/SEScore/README.md

 # SEScore
-This repo contains all the codes for SEScore implementation
+This repo contains all the codes for SEScore implementation.
+SEScore is a reference-based text-generation evaluation metric that requires no pre-human-annotated error data, described in our paper [Not All Errors are Equal: Learning Text Generation Metrics using Stratified Error Synthesis.]("https://arxiv.org/abs/2210.05035") from EMNLP 2022.

 How to run our code?
 We hosted our SEScore metric and running instructions on HuggingFace: https://huggingface.co/spaces/xu1998hz/sescore